telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 - `=ADD("foo")` → `fooundefined`
 - `=ADD(A1, A2)` → `A1A2`

-In other words, if you use this raw form you are responsible for type-checking the arguments and your primitive is always expected to be asynchonous.
+In other words, if you use this raw form, you are responsible for type-checking the arguments and your primitive is always expected to be asynchronous.

 ## See Also